NCAR/HPC-Docs/docs/compute-systems/jupyter-and-ipython.md

 ## Starting JupyterLab

 - Start an interactive job using the `execcasper` command.
   (Alternative: Start the job on Derecho using `qinteractive`.
-Keep in mind that each CPU or GPU [Derecho node](docs/compute-systems/derecho/#derecho-hardware) has less memory than each CPU or GPU node [Casper node](docs/compute-systems/casper/#casper-hardware))
+  Keep in mind that each CPU or GPU [Derecho node](docs/compute-systems/derecho/#derecho-hardware) has less memory than each CPU or GPU [Casper node](docs/compute-systems/casper/#casper-hardware))

 - Load the `ncarenv` and `conda` modules.